raspberrypilearning/sensing-space/lesson-5/lesson.md

 1. Have students read [this article about Gennady Padalka](http://www.telegraph.co.uk/news/science/space/11860476/Astronaut-takes-the-record-for-longest-time-ever-in-space.html), who has spent a record 879 days in space.

-2. Having read the article, ask your students if there are any longterm risks of living in microgravity.
+2. Having read the article, ask your students if there are any long term risks of living in micro-gravity.
 Ask them how these risks might be mitigated.

 3. Discuss with your students how we could implement artificial gravity in yet-to-be-built space stations.
 They might come up with many ideas, such as magnetic boots or even using super-heavy elements at the centre of a space station.